harmingcola/contract/documentation/src/site/sphinx/features.rst

 * Specified headers will be expected & returned by the server.
 * Support for current timestamp included in response bodies.
 * Out of order query params will be recognised.
+* Filters can be set on contracts on a running server to change behaviour for test cases.

 Client Features
 ---------------